Holding A Mirror To The World...

 This knowledge about mirror neurons can be used to some advantage.

 Mirroring is a recognised technique within most therapeutic, including hypnotherapeutic, practices – by using subtle mirroring, a therapist may be able to break down barriers and help to form a rapport and trust with the client.
 And it can be applied outside the therapy room too – but be careful not to make it too obvious or the person you are mirroring will assume you're making fun of them!
 However, it really is true that if you smile at someone, they are more than likely to smile back – and while you do so, you are both producing neurotransmitters (or the 'happy chemicals' that we naturally produce) which gives you a boost in mood, mental health and wellbeing.
 And because those we smile at experience the same feelings down to those mirror neurons, it means that that smiling not only has a positive effect on ourselves, but also those around us.

 This mentally healthy behaviour is also something that Solution Focused Hypnotherapy promotes; increased positive interaction, positive action and positive thought – all of which produce those lovely chemicals in the brain, vital for overcoming all sorts of ailments including anxiety, depression and stress.

 So if you are looking to have hypnotherapy for anxiety, hypnotherapy for depression, help for communication in the workplace, social anxiety or any other social difficulty, remember that those mirror neurons can be very useful in helping make people feel comfortable in your presence and building a rapport.
 And we can see that mirror neurons are, in fact, integral to our social and biological development and without them we'd all be a little worse off!

-For more information about how hypnotherapy could help you, or to book a free consultation, contact us via our site or call us on 07975 824378 now.
+For more information about how hypnotherapy could help you, or to book a free consultation, contact us via our site or email us at firstname.lastname@example.org now.